Disclaimer: This is Untrue.

 Gene DNA regions associated with rRNA creation

-Non-gene DNA regions (regions not so associated with RNAs) (70% of a genome)
+Non-gene DNA regions (regions not so associated with RNA) (70% of a genome)

 Non-repeat Sequences (16% of a genom)